Home PageLocation and HoursContact UsCalendarE BooksCity of Belleville

-The Belleville Public Library and John M. Parrott Art Gallery:
+Belleville Public Library and John M. Parrott Art Gallery

 We help you find what you are looking for.

-The Library and Gallery is a community meeting place that supports and inspires lifelong learning, creativity, growth and success.
-We strive to meet the educational, recreational and information needs of all Belleville citizens through free and equitable access to physical and digital collections, artwork, technology and services.
+The Belleville Public Library and John M. Parrott Art Gallery is a community meeting place that supports and inspires lifelong learning, creativity, growth, and success by providing equitable access to information, print and digital resources, technology, and the arts in a welcoming environment.

-Please visit our beautiful building in downtown Belleville, built in 2006, with three floors including the art gallery and several meeting spaces.
-The building is now the new home for the Community Archives of Belleville and Hastings County as well.
-Click here for Library hours.
+Visit our beautiful building in downtown Belleville, built in 2006, with three floors including the art gallery and several meeting spaces.
+The building is also the home for the Community Archives of Belleville and Hastings County as well.
+Click here for our Library and Gallery hours.

 We make excellent customer service a top priority.
 If you have any questions or need assistance, please contact us today.